RakhithJK/OfficeDev-teams-toolkit-wiki/Build-a-Basic-AI-Chatbot-in-Teams.md

 Teams AI library allows you to augment the prompt sent to LLM by including the user inputs.
 When including user inputs, you need to specify it in a prompt configuration file by setting `completion.include_input` to `true` in `src/prompts/chat/config.json`.
 You can also optionally configure the maximum number of user input tokens in `src/prompts/chat/config.json` by changing `completion.max_input_tokens`.
 This is useful when you want to limit the length of user inputs to avoid token limit exceeded.

 > [!Important]
 > Note that the configuration properties in the file may not include all the possible configurations.
-To learn more about the description of each configuration and all the supported configurations see the [PromptTemplatConfig](https://github.com/microsoft/teams-ai/blob/2d43f5ca5b3bf27844f760663641741cae4a3243/js/packages/teams-ai/src/prompts/PromptTemplate.ts#L46C18-L46C39) Typescript interface.
+To learn more about the description of each configuration and all the supported configurations see the [PromptTemplatConfig](https://github.com/microsoft/teams-ai/blob/2d43f5ca5b3bf27844f760663641741cae4a3243/js/packages/teams-ai/src/prompts/PromptTemplate.ts#L46C18-L46C39) Javascript interface.

 <p align="right"><a href="#in-this-tutorial-you-will-learn">back to top</a></p>